Tips For Staying Safe on the Construction Site

 - Backing up hazards

 Reverse motion is always a risky maneuver and add in reduced vision and other obstacles and hazards like people and other machinery and it can be a dangerous thing to try and do in a cramped and crowded area.
 When backing up make sure the area is clear of pedestrians, watch for other vehicles or machinery, have a safety alarm installed, and use backup cams if they are available.
+Here are some other tips on how to improve driving safety on construction sites.

 - Tipping over machines and equipment